FelipeSan7/About-me/README.md

-- 👋 Hi, I’m Felipe de Sousa and i'm 24 years old.
+- 👋 Hi, I’am Felipe de Sousa and i'm 24 years old.
 I'am is a extroverted people and animate.
 I lovely games, a casual player of Counter Strike and also fanatic of computer world!
 I ever quest learn!

 - 👀 What do I do?
       Currently I'm a data analyst at Marsh & McLennan Companies.